pavlosant/TNA_API/README.md

 The home page of the django web app will be displayed.
 ![Screenshot](img/home.png?raw=true "Screenshot of home page")

-Type or paste the record ID to the textbox (for example use "251cd289-2f0d-48fc-8018-032400b67a56", without the quotes) and press Enter
+Type or paste the record ID to the textbox (for example use "251cd289-2f0d-48fc-8018-032400b67a56", without the quotes) and press Enter. \

 This will post your record ID to the server and call the NAT API using GET to retrieve the record for that ID if it exists in the NAT database. \
-If a record is available it will be saved to the ORM database of django and you will then be redirected to `http://127.0.0.1:8000/records/{recordID}/` where you will see a page with the record ID and the corresponding information about that record (following the above rules). \
+If a record is available it will be saved in the ORM Django database and you will then be redirected to `http://127.0.0.1:8000/records/{recordID}/` where you will see a page with the record ID and the corresponding information about that record (following the rules mentioned in the Description section of this document).

-For the example record ID of "251cd289-2f0d-48fc-8018-032400b67a56" you will be redirected to `http://127.0.0.1:8000/records/251cd289-2f0d-48fc-8018-032400b67a56/` where you will see the title of the record: `Titanic and Lusitania disasters.`
+For example, for the record ID of "251cd289-2f0d-48fc-8018-032400b67a56" you will be redirected to `http://127.0.0.1:8000/records/251cd289-2f0d-48fc-8018-032400b67a56/` where you will see the title of the record: `Titanic and Lusitania disasters.`